 Also, there are multiple ways you can use each math pre-assessment.
 Can you recycle them for review activities at the end of the unit?
 Maybe use them again as part of your end-of-year math test prep?
 You could even tweak the questions and use them again for a post-test.
 Totally up to you!

-If you’ve been thinking about going digital with your pre-tests, I hope you’ve found some helpful tips here!
+If you’ve been thinking about going paperless with your pre-tests, I hope you’ve found some helpful tips here!